 When getting a plea bargain is in a driver’s best interest and the charges will be reduced from a DUI offense, this will get a person the best outcome with less serious penalties and costs overall.

 12. What are the Consequences for Wet Reckless?

 The penalties for a wet reckless charge as very similar to those for a DUI but they are much less severe.
 Under wet reckless, individuals can be required to take alcohol education courses, pay fines, be sentenced to jail time and have their licenses suspended.

 Even though the consequences are almost the same, those charged with wet reckless will have lower fines, less jail time and a shorter license suspension period than those changes with traditional DUI or DWI.
 It should be noted, however, that anyone arrested for another drinking and driving offense after accepting a wet reckless plea may face 2nd offense penalties (as many states will consider the wet reckless plea a first-time drunk driving offense for purposes of sentencing).

 13. What States offer a Wet Reckless Charge?

 It is important to keep I mind that not all states permit prosecutors to participate in plea bargaining, for Driving Under the Influence charges or any other criminal charge.
 This means that, depending on which state the individual’s arrest occurred, their attorney may not be able to drop an individual’s drunk or drugged driving charge to a wet reckless charge.

 While most states do allow plea bargains, there are over a dozen U.S. states that do not permit plea bargaining in the case of driving under the influence of alcohol or drug charges and/or other criminal offenses.
-The states that do allow a DUI and DWI case to be reduced down to wet reckless charges include:
+The states that do allow a DUI and DWI case to be reduced down to wet reckless driving charges include:

 - New Hampshire